Skip to main content

 }

-Cause: You exceeded 60 recovery requests per minute (or 10/min on /tokenize).
+Cause: You exceeded 60 recovery requests per minute.
 Fix: Implement exponential backoff using the retryAfter value.
 If you’re consistently hitting this, contact support@revtain.com — we can raise limits for legitimate workloads.

 403 Forbidden — Transaction blocked by risk engine